voidfiles/lark/README.rst

 	    app.run()

-From here you can run the server and then you will be able to interact with the API like so.
+Now you can run the server and then you will be able to interact with the API like so.
 You can find documentation on all the calls here.

 ::